FurtherSecrets24680/GroQT/README.md

 # Not So Frequently Asked Questions
 - **Q: Why should I even use this?**
 - **A:** It's your choice.
 If you like open-source AI models, too lazy to open a browser and don't have high end PC to run it locally, this application is just for you.
+Also, Groq is something special.
+It uses an LPU (Language Processing Unit) , which has a greater capacity than CPU or GPU.
+As a result, the replies of the models are as fast as instant.
+Learn more at https://wow.groq.com/why-groq
 - **Q: Why isn't [Put a model name here] working?
 I have active internet connection and also provided an API key.**
 - **A:** Maybe that specific model(s) got removed, or changed to a new name.
 Just go to the [Groq models documentation](https://console.groq.com/docs/models) to find the changes, then modify the code; or wait for me to update the app.